paulinhamp/bookstore/README.md

 # Bookstore

-Bookstore is a simple API using the DDD (Domain Driven Development), using tecnologies like Sidekiq and ElasticSearch.
+Bookstore is a simple API using the DDD (Domain Driven Design), using tecnologies like Sidekiq and ElasticSearch.

 ## Requirements
 - Ruby 2.3.4